 AAdvantage and MileagePlus are useful programmes for travellers in New Zealand who tend to purchase points to redeem on Business Class travel, particularly to Asia.

 Viator is a company that lets you purchase tickets for over 10,000 hand picked activities and tours in 800 destinations around the world.

 It wouldn’t be the first website you’d think of for transfers and ground transport, but they do sell tickets for airport shuttles all over the world, including in Auckland, Wellington, Rotorua, Queenstown, Christchurch and Dunedin.

 Viator have two earn options that may be of interest to New Zealanders:

-Either way, you’ll be earning points on a service you were going to use anyway, so it’s a win – and make sure you use a points-earning credit card, so you can maximise your return.
+With any option, you’ll be earning points with a service you were going to use anyway, so you can count that as a win.